Go Ad-Free

 “WebMD documents Quercetin interactions with many medications.
 It also states Quercetin is “possibly safe” when 500mg is taken twice a day for up to 12 weeks.
 I stopped taking it after an odd rash developed (it subsequently cleared).
 Being a proponent of antioxidants and plant bioflavonoids, the reaction was disappointing.”

-NasalCrom Is Another Option:
+NasalCrom Is Another Option to Reduce Allergy Symptoms:

 Other options include stinging nettle supplements or cromolyn (NasalCrom).
 This drugstore nasal spray was originally derived from a plant called bishop’s weed.